microsoft/tsiclient/docs/UX.md

 ### Chart Options

-Chart options are generally passed as the second parameter to a component's `render()` method.
+**Chart Options** are generally passed as the second parameter to a component's `render()` method.
 They allow users to change view properties for the chart (theme, legend layout, etc.).

 ***Note**: hosted chart options examples are provided at [https://tsiclientsample.azurewebsites.net/noauth/chartOptions.html](https://tsiclientsample.azurewebsites.net/noauth/chartOptions.html).*